masterdoors/kernel_trees/README.md

 # kernel_trees
 Bagging on kernel trees

 Now it uses LinearSGD solver to train oblique splits.
-Please build and install the patched Scikit-learn first (from the thirdparty directory) if you want to use LinearSCV instead.
+Please build and install the patched Scikit-learn first (from the thirdparty directory) if you want to use LinearSVC instead.

 sources - source files: